axell-brendow/operational-systems/README.md

 # operational-systems
-Repository for my Operational Systems discipline
+Repository for the discipline: Operational Systems